macdit3/secure-password-generator-app/README.md

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+This project was part of the online course via udemy.com with addition features.